-Assessment Details Please include the following: Assessment Component Assessment Description LO Addressed % of total Week due Assessment Component Assessment description Learning Outcome(s) Individual assignments Submission of Course Assignments L01-L06 100 5,8,11,14 addressed% of total Assessment due date Reassessment Requirements Reassessment As ssignment 100% Contact Hours and Indicative Student Workload Contact hours: 33 Independent Stu Independent Study (preparation for course and review of materials): 66 hours: Researching journals, reviewing lecture material and class notes.
-Independent Study (preparation for assessment, incl. retrieving, anal retrieving analysing and implementing mathematical solutions or as signments.
-Writing of the a ssignment reports and discussing conclusions. - Recommended Reading List Signal Processing for Neuroscientists: Introduction (2006) & Companion Volume (2010) by van Drongelen.
+Assessment Details Please include the following: Assessment Component Assessment Description LO Addressed % of total Week due Individual assignments Submission of Course Assignments L01-L06 100 5,8,11,14 Students may be deemed non-satisfactory and penalized on their final mark or not eligible to sit the exam if they attend less than 80% of lectures (except for in case of valid medical note). ss than Reassessment Requirements Reassessment will consist of a 2hr written examination worth 100% of the mark.
+Contact Hours and Indicative Student Workload Contact hours: 33.
+Independent Study (preparation for course and review of materials): 6 hours: Researching journals, reviewing lecture material and class notes Independent Study (preparation for assessment, incl. completion of assessment): 66hours: Searching, locating, retrieving, analysing, and implementing mathematical solutions or assignments.
+Writing of the assignment reports and discussing conclusions.
+Recommended Reading List Signal Processing for Neuroscientists: Introduction (2006) & Companion Volume (2010) by van Drongelen.
 Spikes: Exploring the Neural Code by Rieke (1999).
 Analyzing Neural Time Series Data by Cohen (2014).
 Module Pre-requisite EEU33BM1 Anatomy and Physiology (or supplementary reading on form and function of the nervous system as advised by module coordinator) and EEU44C05 Digital Signal Processing.
 Module Co-requisite Module Website Blackboard Are other Schools/Departments involved in the delivery of this module?
 If yes, please provide details.
-No Module Approval Date

-Approved by

-Academic Start Year 2023

-Academic Year of Date 2023-24
+Guest lectures by the School of Computer Scienc e and School of Medicine Module Approval Date Approved by Academic Start Year 2021 Academic Year of Date 2024-25